What is customer loyalty? Definition, benefits, and tips

 Companies known for inspiring customer loyalty with great customer service say that being proactive is key.
 That means anticipating your customer’s next question and helping them head off problems before they start.
 Excellent customer service positions your brand as a strategic partner, not a one-off problem-solver.

 Unsurprisingly, going above and beyond for customers is linked to strong CSAT scores and customer loyalty.
 A well-trained support team can fix immediate problems, but agents who can also provide a positive service experience help build lasting partnerships.
 So when hiring new support agents, you should put just as much emphasis on soft skills as technical understanding.
 Soft skills include developing empathy, establishing rapport, and being able to connect emotionally with customers when under pressure.

 Refocusing on connection rather than resolution may also mean updating your team’s key performance indicators (KPIs).
 At home decor brand Magnolia, for example, the “number of tickets solved” and “time to resolution” aren’t the best KPIs.
 Magnolia’s definition of success includes much more than helping customers with billing or shipping issues; it means making personal connections and creating community.
 Customers are just as likely to call for “transactional” support as they are for “experiential” support—sharing their experiences with agents who are trained to lend a kind ear.

 There are many ways to form a connection with your customers, but you have to start by getting them emotionally invested in your brand.
 A top-notch rewards program or social media influencer promotion won’t be effective without first earning emotional buy-in.

 It’s also important to use customer data ethically to personalize experiences—don’t sell it for a quick buck—and to keep your customers at the center of your business.
-The most customer-centric brands organize their entire business model around customers’ needs (like only making products customers ask for), helping to build trust with buyers.
+The most customer-centric brands organize their entire business model around customers’ needs, helping to build trust with buyers.